Floods in Indonesia kill at least 2, mud hampers relief work

-KOTA BATU, Indonesia (AP) — Flash floods from torrential rains on Indonesia’s main island of Java killed at least 2 people and 8 others were missing, officials said Friday.
+KOTA BATU, Indonesia (AP) — Flash floods from torrential rains on Indonesia’s main island of Java killed at least two people and eight others were missing, officials said Friday.

 The National Disaster Mitigation Agency said rivers on the slopes of Mount Arjuno overflowed their banks on Thursday and their muddy waters inundated five hamlets in Kota Batu, a city in East Java province.
 It said 15 people were swept away and five were later rescued.